1958 Pacific typhoon season: Typhoon Viola

-Typhoon Winnie
+Super Typhoon Winnie

 Tropical Storm Winnie formed on July 12 to the east of Luzon.
 It moved northwestward, rapidly intensifying to a Category 4 typhoon within 12 hours.
 The typhoon weakened slightly, but rapidly strengthened to a 175 mph super typhoon just before hitting eastern Taiwan on the 15th.
 Winnie rapidly weakened over the mountainous terrain, and after crossing the Formosa Strait Winnie hit southeastern China.
 It continued to weaken over land, and dissipated on the 17th.
 Winnie caused 31 casualties and 53 injuries in Taiwan while crossing.

-Typhoon Betty
+Tropical Storm Betty

-Typhoon Betty existed in the South China Sea from July 13 to July 16.
+Tropical Storm Betty existed in the South China Sea from July 13 to July 16.

-Typhoon Alice
+Super Typhoon Alice

 Tropical Storm Alice developed on July 14 in the open western Pacific Ocean.
 It moved to the northwest and attained typhoon status on the 16th.
 Alice rapidly intensified on the 19th to a 150 mph super typhoon, and after turning to the northeast it weakened.
 Alice hit southeastern Japan on the 22nd, and became extratropical on the 24th near the Kamchatka Peninsula.

 Shortly after Typhoon Alice made landfall, storm surges occurred in Tokyo Bay, causing floods in Kōtō and Edogawa on Shitamachi region.
 In the area of Kameido (now a station), storm surge in Tokyo Bay reached 2.89 meters in height.
 Storm surges caused flooding of rivers around Tokyo Bay that damaged 21 ships, damaged 27,673 hectare of crops, destroyed 1,089 and inundated 46,243 houses.
 Alice caused the deaths of 26 people in total, injuring 64 people and 14 people went missing.